atimush/python/flow_replicator/README.md

 ## IPv4 Flow Replicator

 ### Description:
-Might be usefull to replicate sFlow or cFlow to multiple targets on custom ports.
+Might be useful to replicate sFlow or cFlow to multiple targets on custom ports.
 Each datagram is send to every target.

 #### How to use: